syiming/syiming.github.io/_posts/2020-08-25-GSOC-with-TensorFlow.md

 layout: post
 title:  "Google Summer of Code with TensorFlow Model Garden"
 date:   2020-08-24 15:07:19
-excerpt: "A ton of text to test readability."
+excerpt: "This blog post serves as a report of Yiming’s 2020 Google Summer of Code student project."
 categories: [Tech]
 comments: true
 image: